 The purpose of this document is to outline the rationale for subcontracting Swindon Borough Council Adult (SBC) Community Learning (ACL) funding, the management of subcontracted provision and any fees charged to subcontractors.
-In addition this policy ensures compliance with the ESFA Funding Rules.
+In addition this policy ensures compliance with the ESFA Funding Rules and the new Subcontracting Standard requirements that come into effect in 2022/23.